For many migrants being bused from New York City to other towns, hostility awaits

 "We need funding.
 There is no way that we can continue to provide the level of services that we are providing," Jimenez says.
 "You know we're blessed with the incredible volunteers we have.
 But they're getting tired, too."

 A few miles south, the community organization Albany Victory Gardens also provides help to migrants.
 "It's America.
-You're supposed to help each other out" says Linda Pasqualino as she waited to get her fruits and vegetables.
-"My grandmother came here from Czechoslovakia when she was seven.
+You're supposed to help each other out," says Linda Pasqualino as she waited to get her fruits and vegetables.
+"My grandmother came here from Czechoslovakia when she was 7.
 This is all politics; they're using people as weapons."

 It's not that easy.
 Johnson Coronel, the 26-year-old Venezuelan who recently arrived, says he's noticed those stores with the "Help Wanted" signs Keyes mentioned.
 Sometimes he and his friends from the shelter go into those stores, asking for work.